rawg/levis/README.rst

 Change Log
 ----------

+:v0.5.0: This version changes some behaviors to match more canonical
+         implementations.
+Specifically:
+         - All crossover operators return a list of children.
+Most operators create two children from two parents.
+         - Mutation rate is now expressed as the probability of a mutation to *any* allele, not the probability that a chromosome will undergo a mutation.

+         Additionally, a cut and splice crossover operator and a point mutation that may add or shrink chromosomes has been added for better support for list encoding schemes of heterogeneous length.

 :v0.4.0: A big step toward a stable API, this version includes decomposed
          logging traits, an implementation of elitism that works with